Terradue/sar-helpers/src/main/doc/README.md

 This guide provides:

-* The motivation behind this bash library
+* The motivation behind the _sar-helpers_ bash library
+* The functions coverage per mission and software toolbox
-* A Getting Started guide with examples
+* A getting started section with examples
-* The technical documention
+* The _sar-helpers_ library documention

 The _sar-helpers_ code is OpenSource and available here: https://github.com/Terradue/sar-helpers